 At the same time, it prevented body snatchers from stealing the bodies of the dead soldiers.

 The Fisk Mummy was so good the body of Confederate Colonel William Shy who was killed in action during the US civil war in 1864, remained in almost perfect condition when it was found overground in 1977.

 Sheriffs even thought the body was a fresh one and treated the case as a failed attempt at concealing a murder.

 Mort houses were small, round, vault-like bungalows reinforced with solid walls, hardened doors and heavy locks, where corpses were held until they fully decomposed.

-Corpses were kept in mort houses for between six weeks and three months before they were transferred to a grave.
-(Link 8)
+Corpses were kept in mort houses for six weeks to three months before they were transferred to a grave.

 Not everyone bought reinforced coffins, joined mort stone or mortsafe groups or used elaborate defenses to protect their bodies when they died.
 They or their relatives just went the old way and laid curses on whoever disturbed their graves.

 One of such people is famous writer, Williams Shakespeare, whose gravestone carries a curse for whoever dares to move his bones.

 Shakespeare did not only fear the resurrectionists, anatomy professors and their students.